Kangaroos and Wallabies ~

 The Good Zoo participates in the red kangaroo, western grey kangaroo, and red-necked wallaby Species Survival Plan breeding programs with other Association of Zoos and Aquariums accredited institutions to ensure sustainable populations of these species in human care.

-We care for a mob of one male and three female red kangaroos, one male Western grey kangaroo, and five male and six female red-necked wallabies.
+We care for a mob of red kangaroos and red-necked wallabies.
 We feed the mob a pelleted kangaroo and wallaby diet, grapes, bananas, carrots, and yams.
 The mob loves peanuts, fresh grape leaves, fig newtons, hide structures, play pieces, bedding materials, and punching bags!
 If you’d like to meet the kangaroos and wallabies and learn more about them, you can schedule an animal encounter.